 Workshops & Demonstrations

-Take a free workshop at the Dabble Lab in Area 01 (located in Maple Hall) or at the McCarty Innovation & Learning Lab (the MILL) in McCarty Hall.
+Take a free workshop at the McMahon 8 Community Center in McMahon Hall or the McCarty Innovation & Learning Lab (MILL) in McCarty Hall.
 A variety of workshops and demonstrations will feature the state-of-the-art equipment available in each space including 3-D printers, laser cutters, milling machines, sewing and embroidery machines, and more.

 Keynote Speaker & Reception

 Our 2020 keynote speaker is Michael Schultheis.
 Schultheis has presented work in over 60 solo exhibitions across the country.
 His art appears in collections by the National Academy of Sciences in Washington D.C. and U.S. Embassies in Greece and Switzerland.
 Schultheis has lectured on the ascent of Analytical Expressionism at various universities and his paintings have been featured in several national media outlets including the Wall Street Journal and NPR.

 Before dedicating himself to painting on the surface of canvases, Schultheis formulated his ideas on chalkboards at Cornell University and whiteboards at Microsoft.

 All individuals entering a project in the showcase or film festival are invited to attend the reception, where awards will be presented to the winner in each category.